top of page

 is one of the most challenging art forms.

-the characteristic that helps Joe form dramatic skies, seas, and the physical texture of real objects.
-Techniques such as graded washes, transparent color layering, dry brush detail and the reserved white of the paper, are all used in varying degrees to form paintings
+The unique characteristics of soluble pigment interacting with water allows Joe to form dramatic skies, seas, and the physical texture of real objects.
+Graded washes, transparent color layering, dry brush detail and the reserved white of the paper, are just some of the techniques used to form paintings infused with emotion.
+But, most important to Joe is storytelling within his work.
+He strives to start a picture narrative so that the viewer can finish with their own experience and memory.

-Joe has been a featured artist at galleries in Southeastern Pennsylvania, Delaware, and New Jersey.
-He has also received awards at regional art shows.
+Joe is a featured artist at galleries in Southeastern Pennsylvania, Delaware, and

 He continues to work with other watercolor artists to explore new methods and challenge